 Lactose Intolerance Consideration

 Just because you experience intestinal distress or other mild problems after consuming whey protein powder doesn’t necessarily mean you are allergic to it.
 You could be lactose intolerant.
 Some types of whey products have lactose in them, which is a natural milk sugar that is difficult for some people to digest.
 If milk, yogurt, ice cream and cheese send you running for the bathroom, whey protein powder could have the same effect.
-Until you get a clear diagnosis as to whether you have an allergy or intolerance, though, stay away from whey protein to avoid serious complications.
+You might also be experiencing whey protein sensitivity symptoms.
+Until you get a clear diagnosis as to whether you have an allergy or intolerance/sensitivity, though, stay away from whey protein to avoid serious complications.